abaikov/cnstra/docs/core/api.md

 {
   inputSignal?: TCNSSignal;    // when a signal is ingested outputSignal?: TCNSSignal;   // when a dendrite returns a continuation
-  contextValue: TCNSStimulationSerializedContextValue; // the context value
+  contextValue: TCNSStimulationSerializedContextValue; // per-neuron per-stimulation metadata (not business data)
   queueLength: number;         // current work queue size
   stimulation: CNSStimulation; // reference to the stimulation instance error?: Error;               // when a dendrite throws